TN 49 (02-16)

 If two individuals who previously lived together as a married couple resume living together, review the facts of the case to make a new marital status determination.

 If the couple allege that they are legally separated, consider the couple to be married since a legal marriage still exists.
+NOTE: Legal separation does not imply that the couple are not living together.

 Marie and Patrick divorced several years ago.
 Recently, Patrick became ill.
-Marie, who is an SSI recipient, moved to Pat's home to provide care during his illness.
+Marie, who is an SSI recipient, moved to Patrick's home to provide care during his illness.
 Marie informed Social Security about the change of address.
 Patrick filed for SSI benefits and informed the claims representative about their divorce and the current living arrangement.
 Because Marie and Patrick are living together, the claims representative followed instructions in SI 00501.152 to determine if they are holding themselves out as married.
 Neither Marie nor Patrick presents them as married, and there is no indication of a holding-out relationship.
 Therefore, Patrick is an eligible individual.